Financial Aid Quick Answers

 - Student Development Lab, Building 6

-For more information on this test, visit the Aid Like A Paycheck webpage on our website.
+For more information about Aid Like A Paycheck and the study associated with it, visit the Aid Like A Paycheck webpage on our website.

 June 30 is the priority processing deadline.
 This means that any financial aid applications and necessary paperwork must be received by San Jac to guarantee a financial aid award by Fall payment deadlines.